WladimirW/netnei/tutorial/step_2/README.md

 ```

 As you can see in the last line in the output, we get a response containing several attributes of the car, thats connected to the license plate.
-*Remember that our service is only a mock service an therefor gives random values back.
-Posting the same plate twice can get you two different results*
+*Remember that our service is only a mock service and therefor gives random values back.
+Posting the same plate twice can get you different results*
 The interesting value for us is the value for "StuttgartEntry", as that's the purpose of our script.
 To access the "StuttgartEntry" key we add a little more code **to the end of getEntryPermitFromPlate**: